RexWangSida/LearningNotes/ConcurrentDesign/README.md

   ```

 ## Mutual Exclusion
-  - The goal of Mutual Exclusion is to avoid interference in parallel composition.
+  - The goal of Mutual Exclusion is to avoid `interference` in parallel composition.
+  - Mutual Exclusion is typically implemented by `locks` that protect `critical sections`.

 **1.Atomicity**
   - **Atomicity brackets**: `<`x := x + 1`>`